 Sue: Is this a spoof?
 I mean, is this actually real?

 She soaks up the rest of the sequence in shocked silence.

 Sue: Stop the DVD.
 What the hell is K9 and Company when it’s at home?

 Me: It’s a pilot for a series that would have featured Sarah Jane Smith and K9.
 Like that would ever work.

 Sue: But it was never shown on television, right?

 Me: No, it’s a real Christmas special.

 Sue: Good Lord.
-OK, if we really have to do this, can I watch the titles again?
+Okay, if we really have to do this, can I watch the titles again?
 I couldn’t take it all in.
 I think I’m in shock.

 Sue: This is shockingly bad.
 I love the way they run out of footage so they have to repeat it all again.
 Are you sure it isn’t taking the piss?
 You can see K9’s wheels when he’s on top of that dry stone wall.
 I always thought he was supposed to hover off the ground?